Free State Stadium

 The Free State Stadium (Vrystaatstadion), currently known as the Toyota Stadium for sponsorship reasons and formerly known as Vodacom Park, is a stadium in Bloemfontein in the Free State of South Africa, used mainly for rugby union and also sometimes for association football.
 It was originally built for the 1995 Rugby World Cup, and was one of the venues for the 2010 FIFA World Cup.

 The primary rugby union tenants of the facility are the Free State Cheetahs, which participate in South Africa's domestic competition, the Currie Cup.
 Previously, the Cheetahs represented the Free State and Northern Cape provinces in the international Pro14 competition.

 Until their sale before the start of the 2021–22 South African Premiership, the primary association football tenant was Bloemfontein Celtic, who played in South Africa's domestic South African Premiership.

+Upgrade

+In 2025, the stadium was downgraded to Class C status, meaning it was no longer eligible to host international rugby matches.
+An upgrade was completed in February 2026, restoring it to Class B, and once again eligible to host international matches.

 Notable matches

 1995 Rugby World Cup

 The stadium was one of the host venues for the 1995 Rugby World Cup.
 It hosted first-round matches in Pool C during the tournament.